Endocannabinoids in Feeding Behavior and Energy Homeostasis

 Other CB1 receptor antagonists exert identical effects with some exerting their effects for up to 6 days following a single dose.
 When the CB1 receptor is knocked out in mice they eat less than their wild-type littermates.
 Food intake in these CB1 receptor deficient mice is unaffected by rimonabant treatment whereas in wild-type mice rimonabant treatment reduces food intake to the levels seen in the knockout mice.
 These data, together with the established neuromodulatory role of endocannabinoids through CB1 receptors, strongly indicates that the brain endocannabinoid system controls food intake at two levels.
 First, it tonically reinforces the motivation to find and consume food.
 This effect is likely to involve an interacting with the mesolimbic pathways involved in reward mechanisms.

 The dual action of cannabinoids in mesolimbic and hypothalamic regions is demonstrated by the observation that injection of endocannabinoids into these brain areas stimulates food intake.
-For more details on the role of the hypothalamus in the control of feeding behaviors go to the Gut-Brain Interrelationships page.
+For more details on the role of the hypothalamus in the control of feeding behaviors go to the Gut-Brain Interrelationships and Cntrol of Feeding Behavior page.
 Second, it is activated on demand in the hypothalamus after short-term food deprivation and then transiently regulates the levels and/or action of other orexigenic and anorectic mediators to induce appetite.

 structure of CB1 receptor antagonist rimonabant